glpi-project/docdev/source/sourcecode.rst

 Features
 ^^^^^^^^

 Before doing any work on any feature, mays sure it has been discussed by the community.
-Open - if it does not exists yet - a ticket with your detailled proposition.
+Open - if it does not exists yet - a ticket with your detailed proposition.
 Fo technical features, you can work directly on github; but for work proposals, you should take a look at our `feature proposal platform <http://glpi.userecho.com/>`_.

 If you want to add a new feature, you will have to work on the `main` branch, and create a local branch with the name you want, prefixed with `feature/`.